 In addition to serving as a lead instructor, the Coordinator is responsible for recruiting, retaining, and supervising course-embedded peer mentors, who also serve as orientation leaders; for serving on the First Year Experience Committee, Orientation Committee, and the Retention Committee, and for serving on ad hoc committees as required; for collaborating with the Director of First-Year Experience, Assistant Director of Academic Support, the Director of Academic Advising, and other staff and faculty members to plan and deliver spring/summer pre-orientation events and the August orientation event; to coordinate the collection and use of data to inform first-year programming; and to carry out other relevant duties as assigned.
 The Coordinator reports to the Assistant Vice President for Academic Support, who reports to the Provost.

 Required qualifications include an earned master’s degree, preferably in College Student Personnel, Student Affairs, Higher Education Administration, or a similar discipline; experience in college student success initiatives, programming, peer education, teaching, and/or persistence efforts; and demonstrated effectiveness as a communicator, collaborative team-and system-builder, and planner.

 Applications must include a cover letter, current CV, and contact information for at least three professional references.
 Applicant must apply online using the College’s HR portal.
 Review of applications will begin immediately.
 The position’s expected start date is 1 June 2022 but may be negotiable.

-Individuals who will diversify the campus community are highly encouraged to apply.
+Applicants who would enrich the diversity of the campus community are strongly encouraged to apply.